Email FacebookTwitterMenu burgerClose thin

 Financial advisors provide financial planning and investment management services for their clients.
 The term financial advisor is very general, though.
 One advisor may specialize in life insurance, while another focuses on estate planning.

-A wealth manager is one kind of financial advisor who typically works with high-net-worth individuals.
+A wealth manager is a specific type of financial advisor who typically works with high-net-worth individuals.
 The services of a wealth manager are very hands-on and comprehensive, so that a client can work with just one advisor for all of his or her financial needs.
 All financial advisors, including wealth managers, set their own minimum requirements.
 In other words, how much you’ll need in order to work with a certain advisor will vary.

 Tips for Choosing a Financial Advisor

-• People who work with financial advisors report greater financial security.
-In fact, research suggests that working with an advisor can result in additional annual investment returns.
+• Whether you need help selecting investments or planning for retirement, a financial advisor can be a valuable resource to have in your corner.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Next Steps